codepath/android_guides/Home.md

 ## Interaction and Navigation

+Exploring how to allow user interaction and navigation within an app:

 * [[View Event Listeners|Basic Event Listeners]]
 * [[Navigating Activities with Intents|Using Intents to Create Flows]]
 * [[Exploring the ActionBar|Defining the ActionBar]]